natgo/wt-wiki-scraper/wikitext-transpiled/fleet/USS%20Bennion.md

 *'''Anti-air ship'''

-The Cowell has lots of anti-air weaponry.
+The Bennion has lots of anti-air weaponry.
 The deadliest will be your ten Bofors and five 127 mm cannons.
 Let your AI gunners shoot from long distance using radio fuse HE shells.
 Once enemy aircraft come close enough, you should either take control of the Bofors or the main guns themselves to deal with enemies.
 As always, lead your target and take into account your ship's momentum if you need to.
 The ship can fire all of its anti-aircraft guns when the enemy is directly above the ship.
 Try turning to the side to allow more guns to fire if the enemy is coming from an angle.
 The radio-fuse shells will make quick work of any enemy aircraft or at least critically damage them to the point that they will not be able to make their attack run, while the Bofors will chew down many smaller planes.

 *'''Light craft hunter'''

-The Bofors also allow the Cowell to hunt PT boats and other small craft very well.
+The Bofors also allow the Bennion to hunt PT boats and other small craft very well.
 From longer distances, use HE or Radio HE shells to try to hit enemy PT boats and deal splash damage to them.
 Once you move in closer, take command of your Bofors, load their Universal or HE belts, and slice the PT boats to ribbons.
 For larger gunboats, using your main guns are still an option.
 Since you are a destroyer, you are armoured enough to be immune to most of their small cannon and machine gun fire.
 Your main threat at this point is torpedo boats.
-Try targetting any PT boats that are heading in your direction.
+Try targeting any PT boats that are heading in your direction.
 PT boats such as the [[LS 3]] and [[G-5]] are dangerous since they are small, fast and can carry 2 torpedoes.
 Be sure you make your course erratic and hard to hit, and always be ready to change course in the event that you detect an incoming torpedo.
 Keep in mind, if a torpedo hits: game over.

 In terms of opposition:

 * [[BTD-1]]: This plane can carry 2 torpedoes which can kill you very quickly, or can attack you from high altitude with a 2,000 lb bomb.
 Try prioritizing these aircraft to shoot down first.
 * [[SKR-1]]: This patrol ship can shoot very rapidly and deal a lot of damage to your ship.
 Try engaging it from long range, where your shells will have the advantage.
 * Light cruisers: Light cruisers will have better guns that are capable of beating you in a straight-up gun duel.
-Try avoiding them or disabling their vital parts, or requesting help.
+Try avoiding them or disabling their vital parts, or requesting help, or you can attempt a torpedo attack but this is risky and may result in the loss of your vessel before your torpedoes impact.
 * PT boats: Certain PT boats who penetrate your line of defences might pose a danger by launching off torpedoes.
 Use your Bofors to try to mow down any PT boat that gets too close, and always be manoeuvring to dodge.

 === Pros and cons ===